the-dext/the-dext.github.io/_posts/2022-10-04-autofixture-basics-pt3.md

 But the flawed example was certainly a lot shorter and easier to read.
 Isn't there a way to keep this test short but also have accurate assertions ?

-Yes, and in part 4 I'll show you how.
+Yes, in part 4 I'll show you how we can simplify this test without needing to compromise on our assertions.